Ahmed-AboElYazeed/Embedded_learning/Charging level warning (A9G GSMGPRS)/ReadMe.md

 ## 🙏 Acknowledgements

-Developed as part of the **Helwan Racing Team's** vehicle for the **Shell Eco-marathon 2025**, this system was designed with reliability, low latency, and safety in mind — enabling a fully connected, efficient prototype EV.
+Developed as part of the **Helwan Racing Team's** vehicle for the **EVER 2024 (Electric Vehicle Rally in EGYPT)**, this system was designed with reliability, low latency, and safety in mind — enabling a fully connected, efficient prototype EV.